halalboro/fpga-accelerators/custom_dataset.md

    pip install --user -v -e .
    cd ..
 ```
-- Now, with the environment setup complete, we can copy the data folder we created into the data folder inside the yolovx directory.
+- Now, with the environment setup complete, we can copy the data folder we created into the data folder inside the YOLOX directory.
 ```
 ├───code
 │   ├───assets